Programming-The-Next-Step-2023/cellular-automata/README.md

 This package was build with the help of code from the [pixeltrix package](<http://github.com/matt-dray/pixeltrix>) by [Matt Dray](<http://matt-dray.com/>).
-However, it does not require the installation of pixeltrix.
+However, installing pixeltrix is not required.